MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Average consult time

-This metric represents the time taken by agents on an average to help other agents on consult requests.
-This metric is calculated by dividing the total time spent by agents on consult requests by the total number of consult requests accepted by agents.
-This metric can be viewed in seconds and in *hh:mm:ss* formats.
+This metric represents the average time agents spend helping other agents on consult requests.
+It's calculated by dividing the total time spent by agents on these requests by the total number of consult requests accepted.
+You can display the average consult time in seconds or in the  hh:mm:ss format.

 #### Related metrics

-- **Consult time**: This metric represents the time taken by agents to help other agents on consult requests.
+- **Consult time**: The time taken by agents to help other agents on consult requests.
 This metric can be viewed in seconds and in *hh:mm:ss* formats.

 ### Consult requests accepted